-- 14) Expansion of the Park and Ride at Long Ashton - 15) New Park and Ride site at Weston-super-Mare. - 16) Investigation of bus rapid transit for Weston. - 17) Airfield Bridge Link between Weston Airfield and Winterstoke Road.
+- 15) New Park and Ride site at Weston-super-Mare. - 16) Investigation of bus rapid transit for Weston. - 17) Airfield Bridge Link between Weston Airfield and Winterstoke Road. - 18) Weston Southern Rail Chord (a link between the main line and the loop line, south of Bournville).